informalsystems/multisig/README.md

 High Priority

 - make config globally accessible eg. in `~/.multisig/config.toml`
-- add denoms to chains and have `generate` validate txs are using correct denoms
+- add denoms to chains and have `tx push` validate txs are using correct denoms
-- generate should check fees and gas are high enough
+- tx push should check fees and gas are high enough
 - add multisig threshold to the config and ensure theres enough signatures before broadcasting
 - convenience commands to generate voting and reward withdrawal txs
-- `generate` should include a description that can be displayed in the `list` so signers know what each tx is doing
+- `tx push` should include a description that can be displayed in the `list` so signers know what each tx is doing
 - `broadcast` should log the tx once its complete (maybe a log file in each top level chain directory?) - should include the key, tx id, and the description
 - need a way to assign local key names (`--from`) to keys (possibly on a per-chain basis, eek)